JetBrains/kotlin/proto/compiler/README.md

 val outs = CodedOutputStream(byteArray)
 msg.writeTo(outs)

-// InputStreams are created in some manner.
+// InputStreams are created in the same manner.
 // WARNING!
 You have to pass reference to the buffer containing *ONLY* message and *NOTHING* except the message.
-// That mean, trailing cells containing some trash are forbidden - you will be getting errors if you try to parse message from such buffer. var ins = CodedInputStream(byteArray)
+// That mean, trailing cells containing some trash are forbidden -
+// - you will be getting errors if you try to parse message from such buffer. var ins = CodedInputStream(byteArray)

 // Parse message from input stream var readMsg = Person.BuilderPerson(0, "", 0).parseFrom(ins).build()

+// Check is parse succeeded
+// Note that currently exceptions are not supported, errors are reported using Message.errorCode field
+// You can find description of error codes in carkot/proto/compiler/error_codes.txt assert(readMsg.errorCode == 0)
 assert(msg == readMsg)
 ```